paultannenbaum/elixir_tetris/README.md

 3) [x] Piece logic: movable and rotatable by user

 4) [x] Board Logic: allowing pieces to fit, removing lines, etc.

+5) [ ] Break up app into components, learn about passing state down the component tree

+6) [ ] Deploy application to digital ocean, learn about deployments

+7) [ ] Add some kind of functionality that takes advantage of Genserver, learn actor model

+8) [ ] Add test coverage

 # Running the game